mulugithub/JavaScript-Capstone/README.md

 - [ ]  style the app with CSS loader
 - [ ]  HTML webpack plugin
 - [ ]  Add header and footer.
 - [ ]  Display character movies list on home page
+- [ ]  Display popup comments
+- [ ]  Display the number of likes for each movies
+- [ ]  Add new likes and comment features
+- [ ]  Add test for like and comment counters

 <p align="right">(<a href="#readme-top">back to top</a>)</p>